towerbrother/blog/004-wtf-is-a-closure.md

 ## Closure scope chain

-It may not be immediately obvious, but the depth to which closures can go is theoretically infinite.
-As per the definition, any inner function would be considered a closure to the outer scope variables or parameters.
-As such, the inner function of an inner function would be a closure itself.
+It may not be immediately obvious, but the depth to which closures can go is not limited to one.
+As per the definition, any inner function is a closure to the outer scope variables or parameters.
+As such, the inner function of an inner function is a closure itself.

 ```js
 const deepSum = function (a) {